JeremyKuhne/WInterop/README.md

 ## What it is

-A set of portable libraries with P/Invokes and wrapper methods for Windows APIs.
+A set of .NET 3.0 libraries with P/Invokes and wrapper methods for Windows APIs.

  - WInterop.Desktop.dll (Windows platform APIs (Win32, NT))
  - WInterop.GdiPlus.dll (GDI+ APIs)